-Lee Beecher, MD, is a board certified psychiatrist, whose active practice spanned more than four decades.
+Lee Beecher, MD, as a board certified psychiatrist had an active practice that spanned more than four decades.
 A graduate of the University of Minnesota Medical School, Dr. Beecher did his residency at the Pritzker School of Medicine at the University of Chicago.

 After a stint in the Navy, Dr. Beecher returned to Minnesota and began his clinical practice, culminating in his retirement in 2014.